(Last Updated: 7/13/2023)

 Appliances are air conditioners (including window and portable units), compressors, dehumidifiers, dishwashers, dryers, freezers, heat pumps, ovens, refrigerators, stoves, trash compactors, washers, water coolers, and water heaters.

 Information for residential customers with residential appliances only.
 See commercial appliance disposal information.

-COUNTY FACILITIES: Customers must transport and unload the item themselves.
+Kitsap County Waste Facilities charge a recycling fee.
+Customers must transport and unload the item themselves.
 Remove food and garbage from appliances before bringing to a facility.
-No commercial appliances are accepted, even if used in a home.
-See appliance recycling fee and facility hours.
+No commercial appliances are accepted, even if they were used in a home.

-RETAILERS: Many appliance retailers will pick up and recycle your old appliance when purchasing a new one.
-Ask the retailer for assurance the old unit will be properly recycled.
-Allbest Appliances and Recycling, Best Buy, Sears, Home Depot, and Lowe's offer appliance haul-away programs.
+Many appliance retailers will haul-away old appliances.
+Contact Allbest Appliances and Recycling, Best Buy, Home Depot, and Lowe's to inquire.
 Fees may apply.

 Give away, sell, or donate good condition items.
-Contact a reuse company below to ask about donating your specific item.
-Verify accepted items and hours.
+Learn more about donating good condition items.